 Primary and secondary sources

-- Helena Blavatsky, The Secret Doctrine (1888) — foundational Theosophical cosmology
+- Helena Blavatsky, The Secret Doctrine (1888, two volumes) — foundational Theosophical cosmology

 - David Icke, The Biggest Secret (1999) — primary modern reptilian text